conan-io/conan-center-index/docs/adding_packages/sources_and_patches.md

 Patch files are preferred over programmatic `replace_in_file` statements.
 This makes it easier to review and prevent unwanted side effects when new versions are added.
 They will be listed in [`conandata.yml`](conandata_yml_format.md) file and exported together with the recipe.
-Patches must always include [patch fields](conandata_yml_format.md#patches-fields).
+Patches should include the required [patch fields](conandata_yml_format.md#patches-fields).

 Patches must be located in the recipe folder in a `patches/` sub-directory.